biscuit-js/biscuit-store/docs/API_REFERENCE.md

 ### Biscuit-store top level API
 ### createStore
-Use this method to create a new repository.
+Use this method to create a new store.
 Receives an object with storage parameters as input.

 params:
 - **options***: *object* - storage settings;